Transfer Credits for Undergraduate Programs

 A course taken at another institution may substitute for a required Champlain College Online course if the two courses are substantially similar, even though the course titles may differ.
 A student who transfers from another college may receive up to 45 of the required credit hours for an associate degree or up to 90 credits toward a bachelor's degree, provided that the credit is transferred from an accredited institution, similar or elective courses are offered at Champlain College Online and the student has received a grade of "C" or better in that course.

-*Note: Our transfer credit policy is designed for our undergraduate programs.
-However, students in the graduate-level program may, on a case-by-case basis, transfer in graduate-level credits from another accredited institution.
-At the time of admission, up to 6 graduate-level credits may be transferred in.
-All transfer credit is accepted at the sole discretion of Champlain College Online.
+*Note: Students in a graduate-level program may, on a case-by-case basis, transfer in graduate-level credits from another regionally accredited institution.
+Transfer credit is accepted at the sole discretion of Champlain College Online.

 Once you apply, we will work with you to determine your eligibility to receive: